syncfusion-content/extension-docs/Extension/Syncfusion-Reference-Manager/Add-a-Syncfusion-References-via-Syncfusion-Reference-Manger.md

    ![](Add-a-Syncfusion-References-via-Syncfusion-Reference-Manger_images/Add-a-Syncfusion-References-via-Syncfusion-Reference-Manger_img2.png)

 5. Click OK.
 The listed Syncfusion assemblies are added to project.
-Then it notifies the “Assembly Added Successfully” window.
+Then it notifies “Syncfusion assemblies have been added successfully” in progress bar.

    ![](Add-a-Syncfusion-References-via-Syncfusion-Reference-Manger_images/Add-a-Syncfusion-References-via-Syncfusion-Reference-Manger_img3.png)